rhielab/TENET_2.0/README.md

 	Set a threshold for proportion of samples to include in the low expression group (range from 0 to 1, and should be less than high_thresh to prevent samples from appearing in both groups)

 ###### hypoGposCircos
-	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their linked hypomethylated enhancers (hypoGpos)
+	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their linked hypomethylated enhancers (hypoGpos).
+Note: Using this requires that hypoGposHistogram is also set to "T"

 	F: Don't make circos plots for transcriptional regulators and their relationship to their linked hypomethylated enhancers

 ###### hypoGnegCircos
-	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their negatively-linked hypomethylated enhancers (hypoGneg)
+	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their negatively-linked hypomethylated enhancers (hypoGneg).
+Note: Using this requires that hypoGnegHistogram is also set to "T"

 	F: Don't make circos plots for transcriptional regulators and their relationship to their negatively-linked hypomethylated enhancers

 ###### hypoGposCircos
-	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their linked hypermethylated enhancers (hyperGpos)
+	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their linked hypermethylated enhancers (hyperGpos).
+Note: Using this requires that hyperGposHistogram is also set to "T"

 	F: Don't make circos plots for transcriptional regulators and their relationship to their linked hypermethylated enhancers

 ###### hypoGnegCircos
-	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their negatively-linked hypermethylated enhancers (hyperGneg)
+	T: Make circos plots for (number specified by the circos_top_n_genes parameter) transcriptional regulators displaying relationship to their negatively-linked hypermethylated enhancers (hyperGneg).
+Note: Using this requires that hyperGnegHistogram is also set to "T"

 	F: Don't make circos plots for transcriptional regulators and their relationship to their negatively-linked hypermethylated enhancers